 Given our goal of recruiting individuals who are unlikely to have knowledge of Western emotion expressions as a result of cross-cultural transmission, we first endeavored to assess participants' familiarity with global popular culture, by asking them to identify images of 13 highly recognizable cultural icons: Donald Trump, Barack Obama, Hillary Clinton, Oprah Winfrey, Will Smith, Brad Pitt, Taylor Swift, Lebron James, Lionel Messi, Cristiano Ronaldo, Michael Jordan, Elvis Presley, and Abraham Lincoln.
 To assess participants' exposure to the culture of industrialized Nicaragua, we also showed them an image of Daniel Ortega, the current President of Nicaragua who served as head of state in non-concurrent terms for 22 of the 40 years preceding data collection.
 For each image, participants were asked "Who is this?".
-On average, participants correctly identified fewer than one of the 13 cultural icons (M= 0.54 images, SD = .86, Mode = 0; Range = 0 to 3), and 67% correctly identified Ortega.
-Next, all participants completed a separate study examining how nonverbal behavior influences perceptions of prestige and dominance (see Witkower, Hill, Pun, Baron, Koster, & Tracy, under review).
+On average, participants correctly identified fewer than one of the 13 cultural icons (M=0.54 images, SD=0.86, mode=0; range=0 to 3), and 67% correctly identified Ortega.
+Next, all participants completed a separate study examining how nonverbal behavior influences perceptions of prestige and dominance (see Witkower et al., under review).

 Participants then completed the main study, which involved responding to a series of eight trials in which they were shown one target individual posing four bodily expressions: anger, sadness, fear, and neutral.
 Participants were asked to "Please select the image in which the person is angry [afraid, sad, neither happy nor sad]".
-We used the phrase "neither happy nor sad" to refer to the neutral expression because the local language does not have a clear translation for the word neutral, or the word calm - a close synonym that is sometimes used to refer to neutral expressions in emotion recognition studies (Tottenham et al., 2009).
-As a result of this unanticipated translation issue that forced us to deviate from our pre-registered plan, the resulting prompt is somewhat vague (i.e., bodily expressions of anger or fear could be considered "neither happy nor sad"), so neutral-expression recognition rates should be interpreted with caution.
-All instructions and prompts were translated from English to Spanish, then back-translated from Spanish to English, prior to the study.
-They were subsequently translated from Spanish to the Mayangna and Miskito languages on-site by J.K. and two research assistants
+We used the phrase "neither happy nor sad" to refer to the neutral expression because the local language does not have a clear translation for the word neutral, or the word calm-a close synonym that is sometimes used to refer to neutral expressions in emotion recognition studies (Tottenham et al., 2009).
+As a result of this unanticipated translation issue that forced us to deviate from our preregistered plan, the resulting prompt is somewhat vague (i.e., bodily expressions of anger or fear could be considered "neither happy nor sad"), so neutral-expression recognition rates should be interpreted with caution.3 All instructions and prompts were translated from English to Spanish, then back-translated from Spanish to English, prior to the study.
+They were subsequently translated from Spanish to the Mayangna and Miskito languages on-site by J.K. and two research assistants fluent in Spanish, Mayangna, and Miskito (for all original materials in English, Spanish translations of those materials, and Spanishto-English back-translations, see osf.io/tg3fe).